Artificial Intelligence in Healthcare 101:

 “AI should be implemented in a way, in healthcare, where you can’t really tell the difference between your artificial intelligence and a human.”

-Sean Lane, CEO and co-founder of Olive said during a recent presentation.
+Sean Lane, CEO of Olive said during a recent presentation.

 With automation, healthcare organizations can accomplish more and scale their workforces.
 Understanding how AI works is just the first step to process improvement.